-We calculate the gender bias of the occupations in the Labor Data and Census Data collections, using the three second-order bias measurements (\biasPC, \biasMean, and $\sbiasWEAM$) on both low-dimensional and explicit representations, and the first-order bias measurement ($\cbiasWEAM$) on explicit vectors.
-Table~\ref{tbl:genderbias:correlation} shows the correlation results between the calculated gender bias, and the gender bias statistics, provided by the Labor Data and Census Data collections.
-Each section of the table is assigned to a family of the representation models, namely PPMI, GloVe, and SG.
+We calculate the gender bias of the occupations in the Labor Data and Census Data collections, using the high-order bias measurements (\biasPC, \biascentroid, and $\biasmeanSim$) on both low-dimensional and explicit representations, and the first-order bias measurement ($\biasmeanCo$) on explicit vectors.

+Table~\ref{tbl:genderbias:correlation} (next page) shows the results of the correlation between the calculated gender bias, and the gender bias statistics, provided by the Labor Data and Census Data collections.
+Each section of the table is assigned to a family of the models, namely PMI, PPMI, SPPMI, GloVe, and SG.
 The highest correlation results of each section are shown in bold, and the highest overall correlations are indicated with underlines.

 In all families of representations, the first-order bias measurement shows higher correlations than the high-order methods, on both collections and correlation metrics (with the exception of GloVe on Labor Data).
 Overall, \hisg with $\biasmeanCo$ shows the highest correlations across the combinations.
 Interestingly, PPMI, as a simple count-based method, when combined with $\biasmeanCo$ shows higher correlations in comparison with any high-order bias measurement combined with SG or GloVe, on Census Data collection.

 The results indicate that the calculated bias values using the first-order method more closely follows the distributions of the gender bias indicators for occupations.
 This emphasizes the importance of exploiting the first-order bias measurement approach, as an alternative to the high-order approaches.
 The results of these experiments are particularly applicable to the studies, which explore the correlations of the text-based quantities with various external indicators (such as job market statistics)~\citet{caliskan2017semantics,garg2018word}, as in these work the quantities are only calculated based on the high-order bias measurements.

 Comparing the correlation results of high-order methods, overall, $\biasmeanSim$ and \biascentroid show similar results, which are slightly higher than the ones of \biasPC.
 Considering the results of this study, in the following, we focus on analyzing the \hisg and SG representations, and $\biasmeanSim$ among the three high-order measurements.